spacetimeki/mental-mapping-recon/example-commands.md

 ## Next Steps

-- Research **CVEs** and test exploits (in a lab environment), and a bunch of other things.
+- Research, and a bunch of other things.
 To be continued in a different repository, perhaps?